CUEH Development Environment Guides

 $ sudo nano /usr/share/applications/CLion.desktop

-The nano command will open a text-editor in the terminal window, in which you will be able to type (or paste) content into the newly created file CLion.desktop.
+The nano command will open a text-editor in the terminal window, in which you will be able to type (or paste) content into the newly created file IntelliJ.desktop.
 The contents of this file should be the following:

 [Desktop Entry]